zbw-ai/zbw-ai.github.io/README.md

 1. Clone your REPO to local using `git clone`.
 1. Install Jekyll building environment, including `Ruby`, `RubyGems`, `GCC` and `Make` following [the installation guide](https://jekyllrb.com/docs/installation/#requirements).

-1. Run `bash run_server.sh` to start Jekyll livereload server.
+3. Run to install the dependencies `bash run_local_install.sh` and Run `bash run_server.sh` to start Jekyll livereload server.
-1. Open http://127.0.0.1:4000 in your browser.
+4. Open http://127.0.0.1:4000 in your browser.
-1. If you change the source code of the website, the livereload server will automatically refresh.
+5. If you change the source code of the website, the livereload server will automatically refresh.
-1. When you finish the modification of your homepage, `commit` your changings and `push` to your remote REPO using `git` command.
+6. When you finish the modification of your homepage, `commit` your changings and `push` to your remote REPO using `git` command.

 # Usage